fres-news[.]com redirect removal instructions

-Sharing many similarities with maroolatrack.com, procontent.me, folmetor.com, offer.agency, fres-news[.]com is a rogue website.
-It is designed to force-feed dubious content to visitors and redirect them to other untrustworthy/malicious websites.
-It must be noted, that most users enter this site unwillingly.
-Usually, visitors to fres-news[.]com get redirected to it by invasive adverts or by PUAs (potentially unwanted applications).
-Said rogue apps do not need explicit user consent to invade their devices.
-PUAs generate redirects, deliver intrusive ad campaigns and some can track data.
+Sharing many similarities with maroolatrack.com, procontent.me, folmetor.com, and offer.agency, fres-news[.]com is a rogue website that feeds users with dubious content and redirects them to other untrustworthy/malicious sites.
+Most users enter this website inadvertently and are redirected to it by intrusive ads or potentially unwanted applications (PUAs).
+These rogue apps do not need explicit user consent to infiltrate devices.
+PUAs generate redirects, deliver intrusive ad campaigns, and some can track data.

-Fres-news[.]com actions depend on visitor's geolocation, which it learns by checking their IP (Internet Protocol) address.
-Once this data is learnt, it either redirects them elsewhere and/or presents them with highly questionable material.
-Regardless, of this webpage's exact actions, visiting it is strongly advised against, as users are bound to encounter malicious content through it.
-This deceptive site also uses browser notifications.
-It hides the consent option beneath clickbait ("Press 'Allow' to verify, that you are not [a] robot"), if clicked it delivers intrusive ad campaigns.
-Advertisements of this type are a danger in and of themselves; they cause redirects to various unreliable and malicious websites, as well as execute scripts to download/install PUAs.
-As mentioned in the introduction, unwanted applications likewise generate redirects and can deliver advertisements.
-They do the latter by employing a wide variety of tools, in order to enable third party graphical content.
-Thereby, delivering invasive ads (pop-ups, banners, surveys, coupons, etc.), which seriously diminish the browsing quality.
-Furthermore, PUAs collect browsing related information.
-They record URLs visited, pages viewed, search queries typed, IP address, geolocation and personal details.
-What is vital to understand, is that this private data is then shared with third parties (potentially, cyber criminals), intent on misusing it for financial gain.
-Therefore, presence of data tracking content on systems can lead to serious privacy issues, even culminate in identity theft.
-To ensure device and user safety, all suspicious applications and browser extensions/plug-ins must be removed immediately upon detection.
+The actions of fres-news[.]com depend on the visitor's geolocation, which it learns by checking the IP (Internet Protocol) address.
+It then redirects the user elsewhere and/or presents dubious content.
+Regardless of this web page's precise actions, avoid it, since you might encounter malicious content.
+This deceptive site also uses browser notifications and hides the consent option behind 'clickbait' (e.g. "Press 'Allow' to verify, that you are not [a] robot").
+If clicked, it then delivers intrusive ad campaigns.
+The resultant ads are a danger, since they cause redirects to dubious and malicious websites, and execute scripts to download/install PUAs.
+As mentioned, unwanted applications likewise generate redirects and can deliver advertisements.
+They employ a wide variety of tools to enable third party graphical content (usually ads) on any site.
+The intrusive ads (pop-ups, banners, surveys, coupons, etc.) significantly diminish the browsing experience.
+Furthermore, PUAs collect browsing related information including URLs visited, pages viewed, search queries typed, IP addresses, geolocations, and other personal details.
+Note that this private data is then shared with third parties (potentially, cyber criminals) intent on misusing it for financial gain.
+Therefore, the presence of data tracking programs on systems can lead to serious privacy issues and even identity theft.
+To ensure device and user safety, remove all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Serving IP Address||126.96.36.199|